James Rennie (actor): Early life

 Of Scottish descent, he was born on April 18, 1889, in Toronto, Ontario, Canada, the son of John and Margaret Rennie, both of whom were Mormon.
 As a youth he acted in a number of stage productions including roles in such Shakespearean plays as Romeo and Juliet, Hamlet, and A Midsummer Night's Dream.
 It wasn't long before he was bit by the acting bug.
 In June 1917, during World War I, Rennie enrolled in the Canadian Expeditionary Force and became a part of the University of Toronto's Officers Training Company; while involved in this he and other officers would put on their own productions to show to the general public.
 He served in France for two years as a British Royal Flying Corps pilot.

-After the war ended in November 1918 Rennie decided to leave Canada for California to begin a career in American films.
-In the 1920s Rennie divided his time between the Broadway stage and making silent films.
+After the war ended in November 1918, Rennie decided to leave Canada for California to begin a career in American films.
+In the 1920s, Rennie divided his time between New York's Broadway stage and making silent films.
 The first stage play in which he won his first acclaim was Moonlight and Honeysuckle (1919).
+He later starred in The Great Gatsby (1926) and Julius Caesar (1927).